mbarkhau/sbk/lit/030_user_guide.md

  - It has no HDD or SSD drive (on which keys could be stored and read back from by a bad actor who has access to it later).
  - It has the fastest CPU and most Memory money can buy (so that you can run the key derivation with the highest difficulty).

-To be practical, for this minimal guide at least, I'm going to assume that your system doesn't satisfy any of these reccomendations.
-Instead I will assume that you will use your current computer and that it can at least satisfy the following reduced requirements:
+To be practical, for this minimal guide at least, I'm going to assume that your system doesn't satisfy any of these recommendations.
+Instead I will assume that you will use your current computer but booted from a flash drive using the SBK live distribution.
+You and that it can at least satisfy the following reduced requirements:

  - You have disconnected any network cable before you boot into SBK.
- - You don't connect to any Wifi network and enable airplane mode as soon as possible.
+ - You don't connect to any WiFi network and enable airplane mode as soon as possible.
  - You boot from a flash drive using the SBK Linux live distribution.
- - You only use the flash drive for SBK.
+ - You use the flash drive *only* for SBK.
  - You never connect the flash drive to any other system.
  - You disconnect the flash drive from your computer before you boot back into your regular OS.

-, your air-gapped system will be booted from a flash drive with the SBK Linux live distribution on your usual computer.
-The flash drive should be used *only* for SBK and should not be used for any purpose other than for your SBK wallet.
-All data that is currently on it will be erased, so you should make a copy of any files you want to keep.
-A reasonable air-gap may still be maintained if you:

 SBK does not have any persistence and should in theory run on a system that does not have any disk and is booted from a read-only medium.
-If you're using an SD card, you may want to witch it to read-only once you've written the iso image to it.
+If you're using an SD card, you may want to switch it to read-only after you've written the SBK live image to it.
 The files that SBK creates will only ever be written to RAM (which is presumably volatile), so when you boot up your regular operating system again, there should be no trace of your wallet on any HDD or SSD.
-If we presume your regular os to have security issues, then there should not be any files left from your wallet which could possibly be leaked but I won't make any guarantees.
+If we presume your regular OS to have security issues, then there should not be any files from your wallet that could possibly be leaked.

+!!! aside "Flash"

+    All data that is currently on your flash drive will be erased, so you should make a copy of any files you want to keep.

+!!! warning "Cold Boot Attack"

+    The previous contents of RAM can still be [readable after a reboot][href_wiki_cold_boot].
+While it is not reccomended to use SBK on a computer that you will later use for other purposes, if you do, the Tails image which SBK is uses features [memory erasure][href_tails_memory_erasure].
+For this to work propperly, you should do a clean shutdown, rather than a hard reset of your computer.

+[href_wiki_cold_boot]: https://en.wikipedia.org/wiki/Cold_boot_attack

+[href_tails_memory_erasure]: https://tails.boum.org/contribute/design/memory_erasure/

 ## Extended Instructions

-These instructions are written with the assumption that you have a high level of paranioa.
+These instructions are written with the assumption that you have a high level of paranoia.
 You may even want to get some tinfoil out of your cupboard (though you won't be using it to make any hats).

 ### Safe, Secret and Secure